Two Easy Ways to Make a DIY Peg Rail

 You’re finished!
 Now you just need to hang it.

+I recommend screwing this into a stud in your wall on each end of the peg rail.
 You can place the screws in between the pegs, then if you want, use a wood button or screw hole sticker to hide it.
 Make sure it’s nice and sturdy on your wall before hanging anything heavy from it.